The Switchboard Editorsince 4.7.3

 - Symbol - schematics like the traditional (Control) Panel

-- Set the number of switches to be displayed in each row (number of rows is calculated)
+- Set the number of rows of switches to be displayed (number of items per row is calculated)

-Optionally, select a background color for this Switchboard from the Options menu.
-To use the new settings, click [Update Switchboard] to replace all current switches.
+Optionally, change the background color for this Switchboard via the Options menu.
+To use the new settings, click [Update Switchboard] to replace all current items on the board.
 Note that hybrid Switchboards containing more than one bean type or connection are not saved to disk.
 You can create and save separate Switchboards for different connections, address ranges and object types like Turnouts.
 Change the name of this Switchboard by choosing Rename Switchboard... from the Edit menu while the Editor is open.

-When ready, close the Editor by clicking the Close box in the title bar.
-Open the Editor at any time from the Edit menu.
+When ready, close the Editor by clicking the Close box in its title bar or Close Editor from the File menu.
+Open the Editor at any time from the Switchboard's Edit menu.

 Quick Reference Guide - Using the Switchboard